 Forest Strategy 2030+

-With the increasing loss of biodiversity, advancing climate change and the lack of natural regeneration, as well as the growing pressure from recreational users, the challenges facing forests are increasing.
+The increasing loss of biodiversity, advancing climate change and the lack of natural regeneration, as well as the growing pressure from recreational users, are increasing the challenges facing forests.
 In order for our forests to maintain their valued and important functions today and in the future, we need forest management that is geared towards near-natural, species-rich, structurally diverse and climate-appropriate forest stands.

-The Liechtenstein Forest Strategy 2030+ is based on the 1991 Forest Act and the 1995 Forest Ordinance and pursues five main objectives:
+The Liechtenstein Forest Strategy 2030+ is based on the Forest Act of 1991 and the Forest Ordinance of 1995 and pursues five main objectives:

 1. Strengthen the climate fitness of the forest

-2. Meeting society's various demands on the forest in the best possible way
+2. Fulfilling society's various demands on the forest in the best possible way

 3. Preserve and promote the biological diversity of the forest